-IMPORTANT: The AMR slot of this motherboard shares the same expansion slot as the ISA slot.
+IMPORTANT: The AMR slot of this motherboard shares the same expansion slot as PCI Slot 5.
 Because of this and its location, the slot can only accept a specially designed AMR card (optional).
-The components of a standard AMR card and its bracket face toward the edge of the motherboard while those of the speciallydesigned card face the expansion slots.
+The components of a standard AMR card and its bracket face toward the edge of the motherboard while those of the specially-designed card face the expansion slots.
 For availability, see your vendor or dealer.